 Lesson 9: Creating a Parameter-Based Report

-In Lesson 1 of this track, we created a page report that contains an order list report tab to show order lists of every month from 2015 to 2016.
+In Lesson 1 of this track we created a page report that contains an order list report tab to show order lists of every month from 2015 to 2016.
 Now, the sales manager is asking for this same report but with different orders during a specified time.
-Instead of building a new report about orders in each order date, we can save the page report as a new one and then modify the dataset used by its report to meet the requirements.
+Instead of building a new report about orders in each order date, we will save the page report as a new one and then modify the dataset used by its report to meet the requirements.

 Follow the tasks below to finish creating the report:

 - Task 1: Create the Parameters

 - Task 2: Modify the Report Dataset to Use Parameters